nocobase/nocobase/docs/en-US/api/database/index.md

 }
 ```

-## Extension Registration and Acquisition
+## Extension Registrations and Acquisitions

 ### `registerFieldTypes()`